GiuseppeCalderonio/CS441-Homework3/documentation/components/datacenter.md

 * maximumUtilization : maximum utilization in percentage between 0 and 1 after which the migration triggers [Double]
 * hosts : array of hosts belonging to a datacenter

+More info on the types of hosts can be found [here](https://github.com/GiuseppeCalderonio/CS441-Homework3/blob/master/documentation/components/host.md)

 ## Types

 ### Simple